-This report contains information and findings related to the resource practice audit that was conducted in the Thompson Cariboo Shuswap Service Delivery Area (SDA) in February - April 2019.
+This report contains information and findings related to the resource practice audit that was conducted in the Northwest Service Delivery Area (SDA) from November 2019 to January 2020.

 Practice audits are conducted regularly by practice analysts in the Quality Assurance branch of the Provincial Director of Child Welfare and Aboriginal Services division across several of the Ministry of Children and Family Development (MCFD) service lines and for services provided by a Delegated Aboriginal Agency (DAA) under the Child, Family and Community Service Act (CFCSA).
 The audits inform continuous improvements in policy, practice and overall service delivery.
 They provide quality assurance oversight and demonstrate public accountability.